lopezpdvn/lopezpdvn.github.io/pages/tech-notes/windows-10-set-up.md

 *Inbound Rules*.
 Order the rules by name and look for a set of rules whose name start with the string *File and Printer Sharing (Echo Request -*.
 Select the rule(s) applicable to your need case and enabled them without modification.

+## Adjust visual effects for best performance

+Go to _Control Panel\All Control Panel Items\System_.
+Click on _Advanced system
+settinsg_.
+In tab _Advanced_ click on _Performance_ _Settings_.
+Select _Adjust
+for best performance_ and click OK.

+Then, go to _Control Panel\All Control Panel Items\Ease of Access Center_.
+Click on _make the computer easier to see_.
+Check _Turn off all unnecessary animations_ and click OK.

 ## Misc